How to Make Queso Blanco Goat Cheese with Cider Vinegar: An Illustrated Guide

 The cheese should last well for a week or two in your refrigerator, and for several months in your freezer.

-Adding Peppers and Other Additions During the Cooking Process
+Adding Peppers and Other Fun Foods During the Cooking Process

 A Note On Clean-Up